kasperisager/vanilla-api/README.md

 ## [Issue tracking](https://github.com/kasperisager/vanilla-api/issues)
 If you come across any bugs or if you have a feature request, please file an issue using the Github Issue tracker.
-Vanilla API won't be supported through http://vanillaforums.org so please stick to using Github for inquires about bugs and feature requests.
+Vanilla API won't be supported through http://vanillaforums.org so please stick to using Github for inquiries about bugs and feature requests.
 Thanks!

 [__File a new issue or feature request__](https://github.com/kasperisager/vanilla-api/issues/new)